Exclamation Point icon Procedure By-law Update

 I have photos or slides that I would like to present as part of my delegation, what do I need to know?

 Delegations may provide photos or slides in a PDF or PowerPoint format as part of their delegation, and must indicate this as part of their delegation request on the Delegation Request Form.
 Delegates must provide their PDF or PowerPoint document(s) to clerks@pickering.ca by 12:00 pm noon on the business day prior to the meeting.
 Materials provided as part of your delegation may not contain content that is disrespectful, offensive, or off-topic from the approved delegation subject matter you have been confirmed to speak to.
-For in person delegations, staff will display your slide deck and provide you a remote device to advance your own slides.
-For virtual delegations, delegates will be able to share their screen through WebEx and display their slide deck and advance their own slides.
+Those delegating virtually will be able to share their screen through Microsoft® Teams and display their slide deck and advance their own slides.
 Detailed information will be provided as part of your delegation confirmation.

 I am submitting a petition as part of my delegation, what do I need to know?

-Should you wish to present a petition to Council as part of your delegation, you must give the petition to the City Clerk at the meeting, or submit it prior to or after the meeting to clerks@pickering.ca.
+Should you wish to present a petition to Council as part of your delegation, you must provide the petition to the City Clerk at clerks@pickering.ca before or after the meeting.
 Please ensure that the petition meets the requirements outlined in the City’s Petition Procedure before submission.
 Once the petition is submitted, City staff will confirm receipt of the petition by letter to the petition contact person and notify them of the City Department responsible for the subject matter.

 Submit a Delegation Request

-To submit your delegation request, please complete the delegation form by clicking on the “Delegation Request Form” button below or email clerks@pickering.ca
+To submit your delegation request, please complete the delegation form.

 Delegation Request Form

-If you have any questions regarding the status of your delegation request, please contact the Clerk's Office at 905.420.4611.
+If you have any questions regarding the status of your delegation request, please contact the Clerk's Office at 905.420.4611 or by email at clerks@pickering.ca.

 Statutory Public Meetings

-Those wishing to make a virtual delegation at a Statutory Public Meeting, must pre-register with the City Clerk by 12:00 pm noon on the business day prior to the Meeting.
+In light of the City of Pickering holding all Council and Committee meetings in an electronic format, those wishing to make a virtual delegation at a Statutory Public Meeting, must pre-register with the City Clerk by 12:00 pm noon on the business day prior to the meeting.

-Members of the public are welcome to provide written or opinions on a matter before a Standing Committee or Council in lieu of or in addition to their delegation.
-Written correspondence pertaining to matters on a meeting agenda are compiled and provided to Council as part of an Information Package prior to the meeting.
+Members of the public are welcome to provide written comments or opinions on a matter before a Standing Committee or Council in lieu of, or in addition to their verbal delegation.
+Written comments pertaining to matters on a meeting agenda are compiled and provided to Council as part of a Supplemental Information Package prior to the meeting.

-Written correspondence can be submitted to the Clerk’s Office by email to clerks@pickering.ca or by mail or drop off to:
+Written comments can be submitted to the Clerk’s Office by email to clerks@pickering.ca or by mail or drop off to:

 Clerk’s Office